How to handle a passive aggressive employee

 Invest in training

-Finally, remember that just like hard skills, soft skills can be learned or improved upon.
-Make instruction in emotional intelligence and enhanced communication part of professional development plans for everyone.
-People gain a better understanding of how to handle conflict, read social cues, and monitor their own behavior.
+People better understand how to handle conflict, read social cues, and monitor their own behavior.
 This awareness may significantly decrease passive-aggressive behavior.